DiogoCoelho98/fast_pizza/README.md

 - Manage Cart: Adjust the quantity of items in your cart as needed.
 - Place Order: Proceed by clicking the "Open Cart" button and reviewing your order details.
 - Fill in the required fields, such as phone number, address, and first name (geolocation can help fill the address).
-- Order Tracking: After placing an order, use the Order ID to track your order status and see the estimated delivery time.
+- Order Tracking: After placing an order, use the Order ID to track your order status and see , for example the estimated delivery time.

 ## Contacts
 - **https://www.linkedin.com/in/diogo-borges-coelho/**